-The Feces Metabolome database is supported by David Wishart, Departments of Computing Science & Biological Sciences, University of Alberta.
+The Human Fecal Metabolome database is supported by David Wishart, Departments of Computing Science & Biological Sciences, University of Alberta.

-The Feces Metabolome database is also supported by The Metabolomics Innovation Centre, a Genome Canada-funded core facility serving the scientific community and industry with world-class expertise and cutting-edge technologies.
+The Human Fecal Metabolome database is also supported by The Metabolomics Innovation Centre, a Genome Canada-funded core facility serving the scientific community and industry with world-class expertise and cutting-edge technologies.

-The Feces Metabolome Database is offered to the public as a freely available resource.
-Use and re-distribution of the data, in whole or in part, for commercial purposes requires explicit permission of the authors and explicit acknowledgment of the source material (Feces Metabolome Database) and the original publication (see below).
-We ask that users who download significant portions of the database cite the Feces Metabolome Database paper in any resulting publications.
+The Human Fecal Metabolome Database is offered to the public as a freely available resource.
+Use and re-distribution of the data, in whole or in part, for commercial purposes requires explicit permission of the authors and explicit acknowledgment of the source material (Human Fecal Metabolome Database) and the original publication (see below).
+We ask that users who download significant portions of the database cite the Human Fecal Metabolome Database paper in any resulting publications.